MicrosoftDocs/microsoft-cloud/docs/dev/tutorials/openai-acs-msgraph/includes/10-OrgData-Retrieving-Files-Chats.md

     <mgt-file-list (itemClick)="itemClick($any($event))" [files]="data"></mgt-file-list>
     ```

-1. Whether you choose to use the *mgt-search-results* component shown earlier or write custom code to call Microsoft Graph will depend on your scenario.
+1. Whether you choose to use the *mgt-search-results* component shown earlier or write custom code to call Microsoft Graph will depend on your specific scenario.
 In this example, the *mgt-search-results* component is used to simplify the code and reduce the amount of work you have to do.

 ### Exploring Teams Chat Messages Search Code